 - PGCert Professional Development (Higher Education Practice) University of Huddersfield

 - PhD Food Science University of Leeds

 - BSc (Hons) Food Science University of Leeds

 - Member of the Institute of Food Science and Technology

 I took over the role of Director of Student Education in the School on 1st Aug 2017.
-Prior to this I have sat on many Committees and Working Groups related to Student Education (School, Faculty, Cross-Faculty, University, External) over the last 8 years.
+Prior to this I have sat on many Committees and Working Groups related to Student Education (School, Faculty, Cross-Faculty, University, External).
 I have been a BSc programme External Examiner for 7 years and have been involved with internal and external auditing of BSc programmes.
-I have also developed and managed our highly successful Industrial Placement provision (the largest in the University pro rata) as well as being the School Study Abroad Coordinator.
+I have also developed and managed our highly successful Industrial Placement provision as well as being the School Study Abroad Coordinator.
 Alongside lecturing on a number of modules within the School and being supervisor for both BSc and MSc projects, I have been Module Leader for several modules and Programme Leader, as well as a Link Tutor for Natural Sciences.
 I have been involved and led several Teaching Enhancement Projects within the School and I am also an academic member of the School of Food Science and Nutrition Industrial Advisory Board.